-Nursing Home & Dr Graham
+Nursing Home (Maternity Home) & Doctors Graham and Issbister

 Graham, a former Bagshot baby has written from Canada:

-I was born in Bagshot on July 21,1940.
 My mother gave birth to triplets.
 I am one of them.
 We were born in a nursing home on the Camberley side of Bagshot.
 I would like to know if the old house is still there.
 My mum was visited by the Duke of Connaught and he presented her with three guineas.
 The King also sent my mum the same amount.
 I would like to know if anyone would have known Dr. Graham or if this home was just used during the war.
 I spent a happy childhood around Camberley and the Bagshot area.

 I assumed the maternity home the writer was referring to was "The Cedars", an 18th century building at the end of the High Street.
 It used to be home of some "important person" (possibly Lady Fuller) and is now used as offices.
-I thought that between these two uses it had been uses both as a maternity home and social housing, but it would seem that I was mistaken.
+I thought that between these two uses it had been uses both as a maternity home and social housing, but I was mistaken.

 I have not heard before of the Duke visiting mothers, or of such gifts from the Duke, and especially the King.
 The Duke would have been aged 90 at the time.